When most people ask about ADA compliance for websites, they’re really asking, how do I make sure I don’t get sued over website accessibility?

 We’ve already covered the top 3 claimed accessibility issues, but there are several more (12) issues that plaintiffs’ lawyers repeatedly claim when suing website owners.

-We’ve read through hundreds of complaints filed in state and local court by 25 of the most active plaintiffs’ law firms in this case.
-The accessibility issues claimed are all prioritized, in order, inside the ADA Compliance Course with step-by-step instructions on how to fix them.
+We’ve read through hundreds of complaints filed in state and local court by the most active plaintiffs’ law firms.

 Step 7: Work Towards WCAG 2.1 AA Conformance